Hate Nintendo’s business practices? Maybe try these games instead

 Try Astro Bot

-Gameplay here is heavily inspired by the Mario games like Odyssey and 64.
-Its colourful environments and silky smooth performance really show off what the PS5 is capable of, in a fun and imaginative way.
+Gameplay here is heavily inspired by Mario games like Odyssey and 64.
+Its colourful environments and silky smooth performance really show off what the PS5 is capable of in a fun and imaginative way.
 It’s simply one of the best 3D platformers to come out in a long time.
 Astro Bot is exclusive to the PS5, and retails for $60 USD.

 Don’t want to support Metroid?